Karma4488/kArmas_RedTeamerOSINTuS-r/README.md

 # kArmas_RedTeamerOSINTuSɛr🚀
+# Made in l0v3 bY kArmasec
+# weareLegion

 **kArmas_RedTeamerOSINTuSɛr** is a single-file, enterprise-style OSINT framework for large-scale username intelligence.🎩 It is designed for **authorized red team, blue team, and defensive research** workflows.